2008 Summer Olympics marketing: Merchandising

 Since early 2007, licensed Olympics merchandise stores have been in business throughout China.
 More than 800 official stores were in operation at the end of July 2007.
 Since August 2007, Olympic merchandise has been made available online, with more than 5000 products available via the official merchandising website, which include apparel, mascot dolls, key-chains and commemorative chopsticks.

-In November 2007, the overseas Olympic E-shop provided online access to customers all over the world to Licensed Products of Beijing 2008 Olympic Games, excluding the USA, Japan, UK, Canada and China.
+In November 2007, the overseas Olympic eshop provided online access to customers all over the world to the official licensed products of the Beijing 2008 Olympic Games, excluding the USA, Japan, UK, Canada and China.

 Banknotes

-The People's Bank of China issued a new 10-yuan note without the picture of Mao Zedong featuring a Greek discus thrower and the Bird's Nest.
+The People's Bank of China issued a new 10-yuan note without the picture of Mao Zedong featuring a Greek discus thrower and the Beijing National Stadium.
 A total of 6 million notes were released at 10 yuan (US$1.46).
 Another 4 million notes were released in Hong Kong as a special-edition note at HK$20 (US$2.56) before the official release on 15 July 2008.
 Of the 4 million notes, 3.76 million of them were sold in Hong Kong, with the remainder sold to Macau and the overseas community, ranging from HK$138 to HK$1,338.
 Thousands of people formed long lines outside the Hong Kong Bank of China branch more than 48 hours before the notes were issued.

 Multimedia

 Opening ceremony

-An international release of a double DVD set of the official Opening ceremony was released on 11 August 2008 in Mandarin and English.
+An international release of a double DVD set of the opening ceremony was released on 11 August 2008 in Mandarin and English.

 Albums

-On 5 May 2008 an official olympic soundtrack album titled The Official Album for the Beijing 2008 Olympic Games was released featuring various artists including Andy Lau, Wakin Chau, A-Mei Chang, Nicholas Tse, Coco Lee, Jackie Chan, Natasha Na (那英), Leehom Wang, Han Geng, Joey Yung, Sun Nan, David Huang (黃大煒), Stefanie Sun, Jay Chou, Wang Feng (汪峰), Han Hong (韓紅), Wei Wei, Liu Huan, Dai Yu Chen (戴玉強), Yu Quan, Xu Yang (徐洋), Tan Jing, Bibi Zhou, Jane Zhang.
+On 5 May 2008 an official Olympic soundtrack album titled The Official Album for the Beijing 2008 Olympic Games was released featuring various artists including Andy Lau, Wakin Chau, A-Mei Chang, Nicholas Tse, Coco Lee, Jackie Chan, Natasha Na (那英), Leehom Wang, Han Geng, Joey Yung, Sun Nan, David Huang (黃大煒), Stefanie Sun, Jay Chou, Wang Feng (汪峰), Han Hong (韓紅), Wei Wei, Liu Huan, Dai Yu Chen (戴玉強), Yu Quan, Xu Yang (徐洋), Tan Jing, Bibi Zhou, Jane Zhang.
 It also included one Korean artist, Jang Na-ra.
 On 7 August 2008 Jackie Chan became the only male singer authorized to release his own version of the same album.

 Another album was released around 14 August 2008 titled The Olympics Album - One World One Dream: featuring Krystal Meyers, Fireflight, Avril Lavigne, Joanna Wang, Coco Lee, Sun Nan, David Huang (黃大煒) and Tan Jing.